-John MacDonald has made a lifelong study of the landscape: its many moods, colors and tones, and varied forms.
-This class takes participants through the entire process of creating a strong landscape painting: from building an effective composition to working tonality and color and to finishing with sensitively chosen details.
-Following a traditional 19th century painting process focusing on the landscape, participants will hone their observational skills while coming to a clearer understanding of how a successful painting is structured.
-An emphasis will be placed on proper seeing--looking closely at the existing color and tonal relationships--and on understanding and manipulating what is seen.
-You will work with the basic elements of painting, seeing them anew and in ways that can improve the craft of your painting.
-Through daily demonstrations and individual critiques and instruction, participants are encouraged to assimilate what is learned in class with their existing techniques and artistic vision.
-The class will work both in the studio using photographs as reference, and weather permitting, en plein air.
+This class will take participants through the entire process of creating a strong landscape painting: from building an effective composition to working with value and color and, finally, to finishing with sensitively chosen details.
+An emphasis will be placed on proper seeing–looking closely at the existing color and tonal relationships–and on understanding and manipulating what is seen.
+We will be working with the basic elements of painting, seeing them anew and in ways that can improve the craft of your painting.
+Each day will begin with a brief lecture and demo.
+The remainder of the day will be spent painting with one-on-one instruction.

 John attended Washington University in St. Louis where he received a BFA in 1979.
 Following college, he attended a four month intensive printmaking workshop at the Institute for American Universities in Avignon, France.
 Returning to the States, he received an MA degree in drawing and painting from Purdue University in 1982.

-For nearly thrity years, John has worked as both a full-time freelance illustrator and landscape painter.
+For nearly thirty years, John worked as both a freelance illustrator and landscape painter.
 He has won awards from Print Magazine as well as having work appear in the Society of Illustrators annual show.
-His paintings are held in private and corporate collections throughout North America.
+He now paints full time.
+He is represented by several galleries and his paintings are held in private and corporate collections throughout North America.

-He is certified through the Creativity Coaching Association as a creativity coach, working with individual clients and giving workshops and presentations.
+He is certified through the Creativity Coaching Association as a creativity coach and brings his coaching experience to his workshops.